Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Information Versus Data

 A fundamental property of information is that it cannot be given twice.
-We can duplicate bits of data encoding certain information so that the storage space occupied is twice as large as before, but the corresponding amount of information remains unchanged.
-Conversely, if multiple copies of the same data-bit are erased, the corresponding information will only be lost when the last copy is erased.
-To assert that information has been erased, one must take into account not only what happened locally, but also the existence or not of a copy somewhere in a more global space.
+We can duplicate bits of data encoding certain information so that the storage space occupied is twice as large as before, but~the corresponding amount of information remains unchanged.
+Conversely, if~multiple copies of the same data bit are erased, the~corresponding information will only be lost when the last copy is erased.
+To~assert that information has been erased, one must take into account not only what happened locally, but~also the existence or not of a copy somewhere in a more global~space.

-Information is a global concept, whereas a data-bit is a local object.
+Information is a global concept, whereas a data bit is a local~object.

 It could be argued that this is playing with words and that information can have different meanings.
-Actually, the common meaning of information as \myquote{The imparting of knowledge in general.
-Knowledge communicated concerning some particular fact, subject, or event} (Oxford Dictionary); is also that of Shannon (if we know the language used for a message, we can compress it further, but indicating the language twice does not allow us to save more space); but this meaning is also that of the defenders of Landauer's idea (\myquote{But what is information?
-A simple, intuitive answer is “what you don’t already know”}\,\cite{Lutz_2015}. \myquote{If someone tells you that the earth is spherical, you surely would not learn much}\,\cite{Ciliberto_2018}).
+Actually, the~common meaning of information as \myquote{The imparting of knowledge in general.
+Knowledge communicated concerning some particular fact, subject, or~event} ({Oxford Dictionary}) is also that adopted by Shannon: if the language used for a message is known, the message can be further compressed, however indicating the language twice does not yield any additional space savings.
+This meaning is likewise shared by proponents of Landauer’s idea (\myquote{But what is information?
+A simple, intuitive answer is “what you don’t already know”}~\cite{Lutz_2015}. \myquote{If someone tells you that the earth is spherical, you surely would not learn much}~\cite{Ciliberto_2018}).